OsmosysSoftware/osmo-x/apps/api/docs/add-new-provider.md

 # Add New Provider

-This document outlines the steps required to create a new provider for sending notifications via your preferred channel in Osmo-Notify, if it does not already exist.
+This document outlines the steps required to create a new provider for sending notifications via your preferred channel in OsmoX, if it does not already exist.
 By following these steps, you'll be able to create a new channel type that can be used for sending notifications.

 ## Pre-requisites

-Before working on adding a new provider, ensure that you have set up the Osmo-Notify development environment on your system, by following [Development Setup](development-setup.md) guide.
+Before working on adding a new provider, ensure that you have set up the OsmoX development environment on your system, by following [Development Setup](development-setup.md) guide.

 ## Getting Started